 Mrs. Goodwin dances around a salient point here — the idea that being outside of politics allows somebody to get things done that would be impossible within the constraints of government.
 Of course, this isn’t a justification for simply women; today many choose the sidelines as a place to affect change.

 7) “Because the ballot has not proved a cure-all for existing evils with men, and we find no reason to assume that it would be more effectual with women.”

 She’s being accidentally radical here with the notion that because it’s so broken, why even bother participating in it?
 We all think a version of this every year we go to the polls.
 It’s the universal notion of my vote doesn’t matter.
-Mrs Goodwin uses it here as a justification of avoiding the process entirely.
+Mrs. Goodwin uses it here as a justification for avoiding the process entirely.

 New York anti-suffragists on a day trip up the Hudson River, May 30, 1913 [source]